 - Full Control: A player is in full control of a ball if he is able to release the ball in an obvious and deliberate action.

-- Reset: An attempt to stop the ball count in order to prolong possession (see Dead Ball #7).
-Any ball thrown at the other team, below 6FT, is considered fair play.
+- Reset: An attempt to stop the ball count in order to prolong possession (see Dead ball #7).
+Any ball thrown above 5FT, or clearly out of reach of every live player on an opposing team is a dead ball, and must be turned over.

 - Maximum of 6 players and a minimum of 2 females (one of which must be from the team’s roster) on each team at the start of the game.